HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 Recommended Post: Linux Mint vs. Ubuntu: 15 Facts To Know Before Choosing The Best One

 Linux manages its resources more effectively than a Windows system.
 When software is installed in Linux, it downloads all the required dependencies.
-Next time you install any other software, it doesn’t again download the dependencies if they match the previous one.
+Next time you install any other software, it doesn’t download the dependencies again if they match the previous one.

 25. Community Support